TRafi9/documentation/docs/myProjects/theProductiveMuslim/skillsUsedInProject/golang.md

 3. Setting Cookies in the browser
 4. Getting/Posting data to Redis database/SQL postgres DB
 5. Calling 3rd party APIs
-6. Automatically sending emails from smtp Go package.
+6. Automatically sending emails using the smtp Go package.
+7. Error handling and sending correct API status codes/ data in body of API requests to frontend